Browse the knowledge base

 Step 1 — open the integration page

 Settings → Email integration.
-The page lists every connected account with its provider, the email address, the connection status (Active / Needs re-auth / Disconnected), and the time of the last successful poll.
+The page lists every connected account with its provider, the email address, its status, and its sync statistics.

 Step 2 — disconnect

 Find the account you want to remove.
-Click Disconnect (some platforms label it Remove).
-A confirmation modal asks you to confirm — disconnects are not destructive but they're not undoable in one click either, so we want the explicit confirmation.
+Click Disconnect.
+A confirmation dialog asks you to confirm — disconnects are not destructive but they're not undoable in one click either, so we want the explicit confirmation.

 Click Confirm.
 Two things happen, in this order:

-- Local token zeroing.
-The encrypted OAuth token in our database is overwritten with zero bytes.
-Any in-flight sync job that reads the row after this moment gets an empty token and exits cleanly without making an API call to Google / Microsoft.
+1. Local token wipe.
+The encrypted OAuth token in our database is wiped immediately.
+Any sync job that runs after this moment finds no usable token and exits cleanly without making an API call to Google / Microsoft.

 Step 3 — verify it's gone